Thomas-De-Praetere/CrystalMod/README.md

 smaller power plants and smaller power equipment.

 ## Todo
-* Next step is the overflows and the gletsjers.
-* We can work on random stuff afterwards.
-* overflow can be dedined by `1-abs(height-water)` which is 1 when they are the same and less other (same is when they cut)
-* Perhaps glaciers can be done with: within distance ridge of random
 * Why do we need the plasma if we can simply heat water and reuse the things from the default game?
   * investigate what the impact of this would be
 * Use rod+ice to create the condensation rod